codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 To start using the service you need to [enable billing](https://cloud.google.com/billing/docs/how-to/modify-project) in your Google Cloud account.
 Once that is done, Codefresh billing is integrated into your Google invoices.

 You will pay for the cluster resources to Google, plus the Codefresh builds.
 Codefresh does not collect any payment from you directly.
-Google cloud will invoice you for both the cluster infrastructure and the cluster usage.
+Google Cloud will invoice you for both the cluster infrastructure and the cluster usage.

 Current pricing for Codefresh builds is always shown in the [marketplace page](https://console.cloud.google.com/marketplace/details/codefresh-gke/codefresh).

 ## Step 0 - Create a Codefresh access token

-To start the installation process log into your Codefresh account and visit the [tokens](https://g.codefresh.io/account-conf/tokens) area by selecting *Integrations* from the left sidebar and then clicking on the *tokens* tab.
+To start the installation process log into your Codefresh account and visit the [tokens](https://g.codefresh.io/account-conf/tokens#autogen=google-marketplace) area by selecting *Integrations* from the left sidebar and then clicking on the *tokens* tab.

 Then click the *generate* button to create a new token.